LauraMarott/SocialGraphs/index.md

 Are you ready to join us through this investigation?
 Then, let's roll!

+*Click on the sections below you want to know more about.
+Here you can find some interesting analyses.*

 #### What is IMDb?
 And what is the IMDb-score?
 Oh, wait.
 Before we get started for real, it is important to know the concepts of this whole investigation: